-Christian Aid insist that everyone should be able to live a full life, free from poverty, they work with people of all faiths and none, never give money to governments, and are the official development agency of 41 church denominations in Britain and Ireland, including the Anglican Church.
-Currently they work in 39 countries with 568 local partner organisations in Africa, Asia and the Middle East, and Latin America and the Caribbean.
-They believe in life before death and they merit our support as a Christian Community.
+Christian Aid insist that everyone should be able to live a full life, free from poverty.
+It works with people of all faiths and none, never giving money to governments and is the official development agency of 41 church denominations in Britain and Ireland.